-Together with the Spanish BC Europe partner ZERYNTHIA and the Andalusian butterfly conservation NGO Plebejus, BC Europe has been able to extend butterfly monitoring in Spain also outside Catalonia.
-The inclusion of BMS from Basque country, Norway and Armenia increases the representativeness of the indicators in the EU and throughout Europe.
-However additions in Eastern Europe, the Balkans and the Mediterranean would be welcome and will further improve the indicator.
-This indicator shows that there are huge changes in butterfly diversity on European grasslands.
+This indicator shows that there are important changes in butterfly diversity on European grasslands.
 It is therefore crucial that butterflies are incorporated into EU policy and monitored through changes with this indicator.
-The indicator gives a deeper insight in the wellbeing of not only butterflies, but also other insects and small animals.
+The indicator gives a deeper insight in the state of not only butterflies, but also other insects and small animals.

 Given the evidence of declines, we urge decision makers to act swiftly to integrate biodiversity concerns into sectoral policies and invest more in habitat protection, restoration and recreation, where feasible.
 If existing trends in land management continue, there will inevitably be further declines in butterflies, which in time will be catastrophic for the whole food chain that depends on invertebrates.
 EU Heads of Government recently committed themselves to avoiding such consequences and the time to act is now.
+Although this is already the sixth version of the Grassland Butterfly Indicator, the indicator is still produced in the same ad-hoc way as the first one in 2005.
+The eBMS offers the chance for the long-term investments needed to ensure continuity and further improvements in indicator quality.

-Although this is already the fifth version of the Grassland Butterfly Indicator, the indictor is still produced in the same ad-hoc way as the first one in 2005.
-The construction of indicators in this way, leaves no room for the long-term investments needed to ensure continuity and further improvements in indicator quality.
-However, in every updated version of the European grassland butterfly indicator, new countries join in and more 'old' data become available.
-The enlargement of the number of transects and countries, as well as better knowledge, greatly improves the quality of the indicator.
-The same process has happened for the bird indicators.
-However, the system of adhoc indicators, which has been followed so far, is not a solid basis to produce such important indicators.
-The authors urge the EU to ensure proper and structural funding to further develop the indicators and their quality, thus ensuring a robust product which can be used for multiple purposes.
+The authors urge the EU to ensure proper and structural funding to further develop the eBMS and indicators and their quality, thus ensuring a robust product which can be used for multiple purposes.
 Adding butterfly indicators to the monitoring and indicator programs of the EU would also add the important group of insects to the structural indicators of biodiversity.
 Additional research is needed to reveal the details of the drivers behind the reported changes.